 “Okay, have a nice day,” the receptionist called after Cathy.

-Cathy shivered and fastened her wool coat, pulling up the collar to protect her face the biting wind; brushing loose strands of dark hair from her face.
+Cathy shivered as she fastened her wool coat and pulled up the collar to protect her face from the biting wind.
+She brushed loose strands of dark hair from her face.
 Crossing the road, Cathy followed the directions the receptionist gave her.
 It wasn’t long before she passed the last house in the village and in the open countryside.
 It took more than the fifteen minutes the receptionist mentioned before she reached the turning.

-The lane was overgrown with bushes on either side and appeared to be once a sweeping driveway.
+The lane was overgrown with bushes on either side and appeared to have been once a sweeping driveway.
 Halfway up, a path branched off to the right towards the manor.
-Cathy took her first look at the house overgrown bushes obscured one of the lower windows and ivy grew up the walls and around the upper windows.
+Cathy took her first look at the house; overgrown bushes obscured one of the lower windows, and ivy grew up the walls and around the upper windows.
 Cathy sensed a foreboding about the manor as she finally stood before the heavy door.
-She walked to the side looking through a window pursing her lips she wiped the grime from the window pane with a mittened hand and tried to peer inside but couldn't see anything.
+She walked to the side, looking through a window pursing her lips; she wiped the grime from the window with a mittened hand and tried to peer inside but could see nothing,

-Cathy returned to the door turning the ornate doorknob with a squeak; the door was locked.
-Cathy took a step back sighing closing her eyes she reached for the doorknob again.
-Rather than grab the handle to try and force the door open her hand hovered close to the doorknob.
+Returning to the door, Cathy turned the ornate doorknob; the door was locked.
+She took a step back, sighing closing her eyes; she reached for the doorknob again.
+Rather than grab the handle to try and force the door open, her hand hovered close to the doorknob.
 The knocker turned on its own accord, and the door creaked open on rusty hinges.
-She stepped into the entrance hall her footsteps echoing on the tiled floor.
-There was a pile of junk mail on the floor which had been there for some time.
-A thick layer of dust and dirt in the corners inside the door, which had blown underneath and gathered over time.
-The hall was dusty, No one had been here for some time; despite what the hotel receptionist told her.
+She stepped into the entrance hall, her footsteps echoing on the tiled floor.
+There was a pile of junk mail on the floor, which had been there for some time.
+A thick layer of dust and dirt in the corners inside the door, which had blown through underneath and gathered over time.
+The hall was dusty; no one had been here for some time, despite what the hotel receptionist told her.

 A short distance ahead were two doors on either side facing one another.
-The door on the right appeared to be a large drawing room, utterly empty thick with dust and cobwebs.
-The room on the left was a dining room with a large dining table in the centre but no chairs, Cathy coughed, and cleared her throat the disturbed dust getting to her.
+The door on the right appeared to be a large drawing room, utterly empty, thick with dust and cobwebs.
+The room on the left was a dining room with a large dining table in the centre but no chairs; Cathy coughed, disturbed motes of drifting dust getting to her.

 “Anything?”
 She asked out loud.